decretist/Dissertation/Chapter4/tmp.md

 [^Zb]: Zipf used the term "integrality" to describe the discrete, discontinuous, nature of frequency and rank. @zipf_human_1949, 31, 35.

-[^11]: Note that the base of the logarithms does not matter (as long as they are the same for both axes).
-Regardless of whether we take base e (natural) or base 10 logarithms of rank and word count, the slopes will be the same: -1.0 for the theoretical Zipf distribution of word frequencies, and (as we shall see) -0.6518 for the actual frequencies of the thirty most frequent words in Gratian's *dicta*.

 [^13]: "we have found a clearcut correlation between the number of different words in the *Ulysses* and the frequency of their usage,